iterorganization/IMAS-Validator/docs/source/courses/basic/setup.rst

 IDS validator 101: setup
 ========================

-bla bla bla
+For these training excercises you will need an installation of ids_validator and access to IMASPy.
+Have a look at the :ref:`installing` page for more details on installing IDS validator.
+To check if your installation worked, try

 .. code-block:: console

-    $ bla bla

-Have a look at the :ref:`installing` page for more details on installing IDS validator.
+    $ python -c 'import ids_validator; print(ids_validator.__version__)'
+    1.0.0